 II.
 Psychic Cosmos

 Here we may see Nous is reflected into this realm and becomes the monad (source) of the Soul, known as the unparticipated Whole Soul, also known as the Essential Living Being.
 The Whole Soul is “transcendent and hypercosmic and independent and exerting authority over all,” and “imparticipable and placed over all the souls in the cosmos as their monad.”
-Following the established pattern, the participated form of the Whole Soul is the World Soul.
+(Iamblichus In Timaeus, fr.
+50) Following the established pattern, the participated form of the Whole Soul is the World Soul.

-The Whole Soul exists as a whole in the form of the World Soul.
+The Whole Soul exists as a whole in the form of the World Soul (Greek: Psuchè kósmou, Latin: Anima Mundi)

-The World Soul is an image of Aion since Soul is connected to it, being diffused evenly and throughout from the center to the extremities.
+The Whole Soul is indivisible, and is an image of Aion since Soul is connected to it, being diffused evenly and throughout from the center to the edges.

 The World Soul in participation are individual souls.
 Soul is produced by and part of the World Soul, and since the World Soul is an image of Aion, the human soul thus exists within an image of an image of Aion.